salmannoushad/git-tutorial/readme.md

-this is a simple readm me file
+hello vs code is awesome